 Recapitulation Overview of Cybercriminality in the Metaverse

-The metaverse as a virtual space is spreading in all directions, reinforced by technological innovations in networks as virtual spaces, transactions, and communication.
-The metaverse as a new space offers both opportunities and disadvantages to its users.
-Apart from its opportunities and benefits, the Metaverse encourages, thanks to its potential for discretion, anonymity, decentralization, etc., malice and the risks of multifaceted cybercrimes..
-For this reason, we have dedicated this study to examining the multiple vulnerabilities, traditional and innovative funding methods used by cybercriminals to achieve their objectives and disrupt society.
-We also dedicate part of this work to the study and analysis of the new roles of AI, in these manipulation processes and how it contributes to the completion of harmful activities in the Metaverse.
-We will follow a specific framework, with the synthesis of previous study results to conduct a precise and comprehensive analysis of cybercrime in the Metaverse being our main objective, alongside drawing the attention of local researchers and experts in the field to these still ignored and less studied issues and challenges.
+The Metaverse as a virtual space is spreading in all directions, reinforced by technological innovations in networks as virtual spaces, transactions, and communication.
+The Metaverse, as a new space, offers both opportunities and disadvantages to its users.
+Apart from its opportunities and advantages, the Metaverse encourages, thanks to its potential for discretion, anonymity, decentralization, etc., multifaceted cybercrime and increases the risk of insecurity.
+For this reason, in this study, we attempt to examine the multiple vulnerabilities, traditional and innovative funding methods used by cybercriminals to achieve their objectives and disrupt society through the Metaverse.
+We also dedicate part of this work to the study and analysis of the new roles of AI in these manipulation processes and how it contributes to the execution of harmful activities in the Metaverse.
+We will follow a specific framework, synthesizing the results of previous studies to conduct a precise and comprehensive analysis of cybercrime in the Metaverse, our main objective being to capture the attention of local researchers and domain experts on these still ignored and less studied issues and challenges.

 1. A description of the typology of cybercrimes in the Metaverse

-We observed during our analysis of the Metaverse that it still retains some forms of cybercrime while developing new forms and challenges.
-Fraud, identity theft, phishing, social engineering attacks, are classic forms of cybercrime, but they are even more prevalent in the Metaverse.
-However, thanks to the potentials of the virtual world, they have developed and become new capabilities of cybercrime according to Hadziselimovic (2022).
-The decentralized nature and the near-complete discretion of criminals in this space, leveraging the potentials of virtuality, immersion, availability, and ease of use, can serve the objectives of cybercriminals to use personal data, biometric data, private life information, collected, circulated, and stored in the Metaverse, etc., for complex and unprecedented criminal activities (Benrimoh et al., 2022).
-Coupled with the absence of effective and harmful alert and combat mechanisms against ordinary cybercrime, this risks methodically amplifying the vulnerabilities and threats carried over to the Metaverse, against users (Andrejevic, 2022).
+Hadziselimovic (2022) believes that the Metaverse still retains traditional forms of online crime.
+But he also believes that thanks to the potentials of the Metaverse, forms of identity theft, fraud, phishing, social engineering attacks, etc., have become stronger.
+The decentralized nature and near-complete discretion of criminals in this space, leveraging the potentials of virtuality, immersion, availability, and ease of use, can serve the objectives of cybercriminals to use personal data, biometric data, privacy information, collected, circulated, and stored in the Metaverse, etc., for complex and unprecedented criminal activities (Benrimoh et al., 2022).
+Coupled with the absence of effective and harmful alert and combat mechanisms against ordinary cybercrime, this risks methodically amplifying the vulnerabilities and threats transferred to the Metaverse, against users (Andrejevic, 2022).

-2. Attempts to limit the motivations and actors of cybercrime in the Metaverse
+2. Attempt to limit the motivations and actors of cybercrime in the Metaverse

-We cannot delineate the backgrounds and specify the intentions behind cybercrime in the virtual space.
-Financial gain, moral or psychological satisfaction, revenge or harm to the reputations of public or private figures, disruption of societal security, destruction of services and alteration of systems, etc. Therefore, this varies according to personal, societal, environmental, political, ideological intentions, etc., determining not only the type of attack but also defining the impacts and effects (Park et al., 2023).
-We have observed that in the virtual space, groups of hackers and criminals are often present, equipped with their sophisticated tools and technical means for fraud and manipulation, they succeed in the future in effectively disrupting such a nascent space like the Metaverse (Hadziselimovic, 2023).
-We also add that the cyber threat cannot only be of a criminal nature.
-Given that we have pointed fingers at the political and ideological backgrounds behind certain cyber threats, this means that we can see cyber threats in the Metaverse that conspire with state intelligence services to carry out espionage or disinformation activities (Andrejevis, 2022).
+Park (2023) estimates that the delineation or precision of the intentions behind cybercrime in the virtual space—financial gain, moral or psychological satisfaction, revenge or damage to the reputation of public or private figures, disruption of societal security, destruction of services, and alteration of systems, etc.—varies depending on the personal, societal, environmental, political, and ideological intentions of the criminals.
+Determining not only the type of attack but also defining the impacts and helping to prevent the effects.
+In this sense, Hadziselimovic (2023) confirms that in the virtual space, groups of hackers and criminals are often present, but only criminals equipped with sophisticated tools and special technical means will succeed in the future in effectively disrupting a nascent space like the Metaverse.
+We add to this what Andrejevis (2022) believes about the transformation of cybercrime, which he estimates cannot only be of a criminal nature when criminals in the Metaverse deeply invest in conspiracy theories.
+Given that we have tried to shed light on the political and ideological origins behind certain cyber threats, this means that we can observe cyber threats in the Metaverse that conspire with state intelligence services to carry out espionage or disinformation activities.

-3. Financing methods for cybercrime in the Metaverse.
+3. Methods of financing cybercrime in the Metaverse

-Financing cybercrime is a complicated process that involves several stages and encompasses various forms and modalities.
-Since criminal groups in the Metaverse are making unprecedented innovations in inventing methods to bypass control instruments and surveillance mechanisms.
-Money laundering is currently one of the few methods that international security services can intercept and stop.
-Transactions involving virtual currency (NFTs), arrangements on assets and virtual real estate, for example, allow for easy transactions without triggering inter-state mechanisms of financial surveillance and control, despite being illicit methods of money laundering from a legal standpoint (Benrimoh et al., 2022).
-Criminals, through these methods and several others, can disguise and legitimize their illegal activities in the Metaverse, making their financial gains from money laundering and illicit trade completely legal (Park et al., 2023).
+The financing of cybercrime is a complicated process that involves several steps and encompasses various forms and modalities, and since criminal groups in the Metaverse are making unprecedented innovations by inventing methods to circumvent control instruments and surveillance mechanisms.
+Among these innovations, Benrimoh (2022) asserts that money laundering is currently one of the few methods that international security services can intercept and stop, and also transactions involving virtual currencies (NFTs), arrangements on virtual assets and real estate, for example, also allow for easy transactions without triggering inter-state mechanisms of financial surveillance and control.
+Although these are illicit money laundering methods from a legal standpoint, Park (2023) confirms that criminals, through these and several other methods, can conceal and legitimize their illegal activities in the Metaverse, thereby making their financial gains from money laundering and illicit trade completely legal.

-In addition to what has been mentioned above, cryptocurrencies are breaking records and crowning cybercriminal activities in the Metaverse.
-And despite the promises of professionals and cybersecurity experts and advocates of blockchain transparency and transaction traceability and large fund transfers in the Metaverse, criminals still manage to bypass security mechanisms and controls and conceal the origins of their funds.
-(Li et al., 2023).
-The element of anonymity and the absence of user identity requirements is a determining factor for several virtual platforms, which is used in other ways to conceal the identity of criminals wanting to commit illegal acts in the Metaverse (Andrejevic, 2022).
+In addition to what has been mentioned above, cryptocurrencies are breaking records and crowning the activities of cybercriminals in the Metaverse.
+And despite the promises of professionals and cybersecurity experts, as well as advocates for blockchain transparency, transaction traceability, and significant fund transfers in the Metaverse, criminals still manage to bypass security mechanisms and controls and conceal the origin of their funds (Li et al., 2023).
+The element of anonymity and the lack of user identity requirements are determining factors for several virtual platforms, which are used in various ways to conceal the identity of criminals wishing to commit illegal acts in the Metaverse (Andrejevic, 2022).

-Criminal cunning is also present in the Metaverse, and criminals, with the help of sophisticated tools and technical means, always manage to achieve most of their goals and interests.
-Criminals often exploit, alongside the potentials offered by the Metaverse and their technological means, the naivety and ignorance of users regarding the challenges and issues of cybersecurity in the Metaverse.
-For example, criminals in the Metaverse can extract sensitive information from users by deceiving them into thinking they are other people they know, leading them to disclose critical data or spread harmful information to individuals.
-(Hadziselimovic, 2023).
+Cybercriminals operating in the Metaverse often demonstrate a high degree of technical sophistication and strategic adaptability, allowing them to exploit vulnerabilities and effectively pursue their objectives.
+For example, criminals in the Metaverse can extract sensitive information from users by deceiving them into thinking they are other people they know, leading them to disclose critical data or spread harmful information to individuals (Hadziselimovic, 2023).

-5. Insufficiencies and gaps in virtual literature & moroccan cyberstrategy
+5. Shortcomings and gaps in Moroccan virtual literature and cyber strategy

-In the same vein, we noted the absence of a specific effort dedicated to the study and research on Metaverse issues at the national level.
-This does not only result from the objective circumstances related to the general situation of research on cybercrime in virtual spaces.
-Nevertheless, we see that this reality is the main cause of the transcendence and continuous transformation of these virtual spaces, which makes it difficult to adapt research and study results to the continuous and innovative movement and change of this emerging technology.
-So, the development of frameworks for preventing and anticipating cybercrime within the Metaverse seems like a complex mission, even for states and international security organizations (Interpol, 2022).
-The implementation of cooperation and collaboration policies and the improvement of management frameworks in the fight against innovative cybercrime in virtual spaces is also complicated, as states and intergovernmental organizations dedicated to finding responses to cross-border cybercrime are still in disagreement with states on several issues of competencies and interventions (Europole, 2055).
+In this sense, we have observed the weakness of official efforts dedicated to the study and research on Metaverse issues at the national level, where we see that the transcendence and continuous transformation of these virtual spaces make it difficult to adapt research and study results to the continuous and innovative movement and change of this emerging technology.
+The organization of Interpol (2022) articulates our argument by confirming that the development of frameworks to prevent and anticipate cybercrime within the Metaverse seems to be a complex mission, even for states and international security organizations.
+Because the implementation of cooperation and collaboration policies, as well as the improvement of management frameworks in the fight against innovative cybercrime in virtual spaces, is also complicated according to Europol (2025), as states and intergovernmental organizations dedicated to finding responses to cross-border cybercrime, in addition to the insufficiency of efforts and capacities, these bodies still demand their disagreements with states on several issues of competence and intervention.

-Efforts for public awareness and education are also limited, despite Morocco’s involvement in several local and international processes and initiatives to raise public awareness about the risks in the Metaverse and cyberspace in general.
+Public awareness and education efforts are also limited, despite Morocco’s involvement in several local and international processes and initiatives to raise public awareness about the risks in the Metaverse and cyberspace in general.
 Nevertheless, due to the fact that the Metaverse continues to propagate and share dangers and challenges of multiple and different natures.
-This requires the continuous updating of our combat strategies and prevention plans in order to secure virtual assets, legalize transactions, combat fraud, control transfers, and monitor suspicious activities in the Metaverse (Zaanoon, 2023).
+This requires the continuous updating of our combat strategies and prevention plans to secure virtual assets, legalize transactions, combat fraud, control transfers, and monitor suspicious activities in the Metaverse (Zaanoon, 2023).

 REFERECES